swarupgt/gocene/README.md

 # gocene
-A distributed search engine in Go, inspired by Apache Lucene (kinda).
+A Raft-backed distributed search engine in Go, inspired by Apache Lucene (kinda).
 I plan to integrate it with Kubernetes.

 ## Design